 What components are wearing or nearing replacement after 15-25 years?

 These components may not need to be replaced but likely they will need some repairs or possible replacement in the near future.

 Wood decks typically have a 25-50 year service life if they have been maintained properly.
 Most decks built 25 years ago were not built to today’s standards and it is not uncommon to find that they are missing flashing/bolts/joist hangers/bracing that help prevent settling, water damage, and injury over the long term.
 Decks should be re-treated every 1-3 years and most of them were not maintained as recommended.
 After 25 years most decks are showing their age with some decay, sagging, and loose handrails.
 It is not uncommon to find water damage in areas where the deck is attached to the home.

 Exterior Windows and Doors

 After 15-25 years it is not uncommon to see window panes with failing energy seals (‘cloudy’ windows where condensation develops between the double pane windows).
 It is also common to find a number of windows that do not stay open, do not latch correctly, or have broken sash cords or springs and patio doors that do not lock/latch properly (which is when we see a stick used to secure the door closed).

-Vinyl siding typically has a 20-40 year service life- after 15-25 years it is not uncommon to find brittle/broken siding at areas (weed trimmer/wind/tree damage).
+Vinyl siding typically has a 20-40 year service life- after 15-25 years it is not uncommon to find brittle/broken siding in areas (weed trimmer/wind/tree damage).